 Pericarditis, myocarditis and perimyocarditis: ECG changes and clinical features

 The pericardium is a double-walled sac in which the heart and the roots of the great vessels are contained (Figure 1).
 The pericardial sac encloses the pericardial cavity which contains pericardial fluid.
 Numerous conditions may cause inflammation in the pericardium, the pericardial cavity and/or the myocardium.
 Pericarditis refers to inflammation of the pericardium, and myocarditis refers to inflammation of the myocardial (muscle) tissue.
 However, it is often difficult to differentiate pericarditis and myocarditis, and they tend to accompany each other.
 Therefore, the term perimyocarditis is often used in clinical practice (this article will use all three terms interchangeably).
 The etiology, clinical characteristics and ECG features of pericarditis will be discussed here.
-From a clinical point of view, clinicians must be able to separate pericarditis from ST elevation myocardial infarction.
-This may not always be simple, beacuse both conditions bring about severe chest pain and ST elevations on the ECG.
+From a clinical point of view, clinicians must be able to separate pericarditis from ST elevation myocardial infarction (STEMI).
+This may not always be simple, because both conditions bring about severe chest pain and ST elevations on the ECG.
 However, as we will discuss below, it is actually rather straightforward to distinguish these two conditions.

 Causes of acute pericarditis/myocarditis